siamaksade/openshift-cicd-demo/README.md

 1. Application is packaged as a JAR and released to Sonatype Nexus snapshot repository
 1. A container image is built in DEV environment using S2I, and pushed to OpenShift internal registry, and tagged with `spring-petclinic:[branch]-[commit-sha]` and `spring-petclinic:latest`
 1. Kubernetes manifests are updated in the Git repository with the image digest that was built within the pipeline
+1. A pull-requested is created on config repo for merging the image digest update into the STAGE environment

 ![Pipeline Diagram](docs/images/ci-pipeline.svg)